 By incorporating feedback from stakeholders into new ideas and having an open dialogue to discuss and refine them, you can maximize engagement and alignment throughout the process.
 Inviting stakeholders to collaborate and offer feedback on ideas helps to ensure that everyone is on the same page and that the final result is something that everyone can get behind.

-Creating a shared space where ideas and questions can be discussed and debated is a great way to foster a collaborative environment.
+Creating a shared space where ideas and questions can be discussed and debated is a great way to foster a collaborative environment and improve stakeholder engagement.

 Brainstorm with your team and stakeholders